Efficiency of Self-Adjusting Heaps

-The first link $vw$ lost by $w$ during $I$ is an insertion or key link, which makes the rank of $v$ zero, since just after the link the size and mass of $v$ are equal.
-During the rest of interval $I$, node $w$ can change parent, but only during a delete-min in which it loses a left or right link.
-It remains a real child, except temporarily in the middle of a delete-min, until it is the last remaining root in a delete-min, ending $I$, or it loses a phantom left or right link.
+The first link $vw$ lost by $w$ during $I$ is an insertion or k-link, which makes the rank of $v$ zero, since just after the link the size and mass of $v$ are equal.
+During the rest of interval $I$, node $w$ can change parent, but only during a delete-min in which it loses a link.
+It remains a real child, except temporarily in the middle of a delete-min, until it is the last remaining root in a delete-min, ending $I$, or it loses a phantom deletion link.
 Once $w$ loses a phantom link $vw$, it does not change parent until $vw$ is cut by a decrease-key.
 This ends $I$, since it makes $w$ a root not in the middle of a delete-min.
-The sum of the ranks of the real left and right links lost by $w$ during $I$ telescopes to at most $\lg\lg n'$, where $n'$ is the size of the heap containing $w$ when $w$ loses its last real link during $I$.
+Let $uw$, $vw$, and $xw$ be three consecutive links lost by $w$, with $vw$ and $xw$ real deletion links.
+Then $uw$ is real and is the winner link of $vw$ and $vw$ is the winner link of $xw$.
+The $w$-shifts of $vw$ and $xw$ are $v.r_w' - u.r_w'$ and $x.r_w'-v.r_w'$, respectively.
+Their sum telescopes to $x.r_w'-u.r_w'$.
+More generally, the sum of the $w$-shifts of the real deletion links lost by $w$ during $I$ telescopes to a difference of two node ranks, whose value is at most $\lg\lg n'$, where $n'$ is the size of the heap containing $w$ when $w$ loses its last real link during $I$.